linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/How-Countries-Go-Broke Ray Dalio Full/05 3 The Mechanics in Numbers and Equations.md

 - Inevitably, equilibrium levels of 1) debts relative to incomes, 2) debt service relative to incomes, 3) nominal interest rates relative to inflation rates (i.e., real interest rates) and nominal growth rates, and 4) debts and debt service relative to savings will be approached.
 If you watch these ratios over time, you will see them go to extreme levels and return to more normal levels one way or another.
 If you understand the cause/effect relationships that drive these changes, you can understand how to navigate them and how they can be best managed.
 Most importantly, if you understand the painful deleveraging part, you will understand that it can be handled well (to be less painful) or handled poorly (and be very painful).

 These four indicators are not the only ones that matter.
 In Chapter 4, I'll show you how a broader set of indicators evolves through the end of the Big Debt Cycle, and in Chapter 17, I'll show you what my indicators suggest for the US today.
 However, the previously mentioned four are the most important ones to watch.
 They give us valuable information about how likely a debt squeeze is and how severe it will be when it happens.
 However, they cannot tell us exactly when the debt problem will occur because different conditions and different people's reactions to them lead to different lead times for the selling of debt assets and other actions that precipitate a crisis.
-Still, we can measure the level of risk because  $\bullet$  countries with very high debt levels, very large deficits, low savings, and very high and very fast-rising interest rates have a very high risk of a debt default or debt devaluation crisis.
+Still, we can measure the level of risk because - countries with very high debt levels, very large deficits, low savings, and very high and very fast-rising interest rates have a very high risk of a debt default or debt devaluation crisis.

 The rest of this chapter goes through a few formulaic examples to illustrate how high debt burdens compound and create problems.